ajborka/nvda_developer_toolkit/README.md

 * The font information when pressing F is messy, and will get fixed in a future version.

 ## Version history
+### 2020.0 preview

+* Changed version number to 2020.0 preview to reflect the impending switch to Python 3.
+* Added Python 3 compatibility.
+* Added a new gesture, "n" that speaks the object's name.
+If one is not assigned, speaks the word 'None' as the object's name.

 ### 2019.1.2

 * DTK will now report size and position values if they are 0.